mconlon17/vivo-pump/uf_examples/README.md

 They may require UF ontology extensions.

+The UF examples introduce the concept of filters -- simple command line utilities that can read from stdin and write to stdout.
+Filters can be changed to perform data management tasks neeed for preparing enterpirse data for consumption by VIVO.
+Filters add and remove columns from enterprise data, bulk-edit column values, and provide look-ups.
+Each UF example uses filters to prepare data for use by the Pump.

 ## Organizations

 UF updates organizations as needed.
 UF organizations are classified as UFEntity.
 UF organizations are identified